 Hearing loss, which might occur gradually or, suddenly, is the most common cause of tinnitus.
 Two significant causes can result in hearing loss, which ultimately leads to tinnitus: repeated or prolonged exposure to loud noises, and also hair cell loss in the ear.
 Otitis media or eardrum irritation caused by background noise may lead to temporary tinnitus, as objects like ear wax, loose hair, or dirt can irritate the eardrum and contribute to sound in the ear.

 That being said, tinnitus is also considered an underlying symptom that pops up with other medical conditions.
 It is important to seek treatment and address tinnitus if you find the sounds occurring more frequently in your daily life.

-In some instances, tinnitus management may be as simple as eliminating the obstruction in the ear canal or treating the infection.
+In some instances, tinnitus treatment may be as simple as eliminating the obstruction in the ear canal or treating the infection.
 If tinnitus is linked to hearing loss (which it often is), there are several treatment options.

 Hearing aid manufacturers have addressed this issue by incorporating sound therapy in their advanced hearing aids.
 More often than not, those who experience tinnitus related to hearing loss will often benefit from wearing hearing aids.
 As such, at The McGuire Hearing Center, our tinnitus management often begins with a consultation and hearing exam.

 Dr. McGuire has ample experience in helping patients who struggle with symptoms of tinnitus.
 She takes a comprehensive approach, addressing one’s lifestyle, potential hearing loss, and other factors that may contribute to the condition.
 You do not have to live with the frustrating experience of tinnitus.
 To find out more about how we can help, simply call to set up an appointment today!